saksham-mishra-iphtech/basic-landing-page/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-Awesome! 🚀
-Based on your description, here's a **beautiful, clean, and attractive README** for your project (with emojis, symbols, and a professional vibe):

----

 # ✨ User Dashboard Web App ✨

 A **responsive** and **interactive** landing page built using **React**, **Redux**, and **Tailwind CSS**, where users can **Sign Up**, **Log In**, and access a **personal dashboard** with a **Profile**, **Calendar**, **Graph**, and **Weekly/Monthly To-Do List** — all in **one place**! 📚🧩